 When something makes you feel good, it’s like if you’ve found your true self.

-Nothing compares to the moment in which you’re totally happy and satisfied about what you’re doing.
+Nothing compares to the moment in which you’re totally happy and satisfied with what you’re doing.
 Especially when you know how hard you’ve worked for it, and how many barriers you overcame before feeling completely sure of yourself.

 Singing is this for me.
 Being myself.
 Being happy with myself.

 Performing on stage, or simply singing in front of a friend at home, is like a little reminder to myself:” Hey, look how far you’ve come, up until 4 years ago you wouldn’t have even had the courage to say you sang…and look at you now!”

 I finally realised that sharing a talent you’re so lucky to have is one of the most beautiful feelings.

 But singing is not just the performance itself.

 Singing is training a lot, doing hundred of annoying vocal exercises that you’re going to hate after repeating 6 times.